nkdAgility/azure-devops-migration-tools/docs/getting-started.md

 In order to run the migration you will need to install the tools first.

 1. Install [winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/)
-1. Run `winget install nkdAgility.AzureDevOpsMigrationTools` from the [Windows Terminal](https://learn.microsoft.com/en-us/windows/terminal/) to install on Windows 10 and Windows 11.
+1. Run `winget install nkdAgility.AzureDevOpsMigrationTools` from the [Windows Terminal](https://learn.microsoft.com/en-us/windows/terminal/) (Not eleveated) to install on Windows 10 and Windows 11.
 For other operating systems you can download the [latest release](https://github.com/nkdAgility/azure-devops-migration-tools/releases/latest) and unzip it to a folder of your choice.

-The tools will be installed to `%Localappdata%\Microsoft\WinGet\Packages\nkdAgility.AzureDevOpsMigrationTools_Microsoft.Winget.Source_XXXXXXXXXX` and a symbolic link to `devopsmigration.exe` that lets you run it from anywhere using `devopsmigration init`.
+Note: The tools will be installed to `%Localappdata%\Microsoft\WinGet\Packages\nkdAgility.AzureDevOpsMigrationTools_Microsoft.Winget.Source_XXXXXXXXXX` and a symbolic link to `devopsmigration.exe` that lets you run it from anywhere using `devopsmigration init`.

+**Note: There is a known issue with the winget package that it does not add the tools to the PATH if you use an elevated Terminal.
+You can add the tools to the PATH manually by adding `%Localappdata%\Microsoft\WinGet\Packages\nkdAgility.AzureDevOpsMigrationTools_Microsoft.Winget.Source_XXXXXXXXXX\tools` to the PATH.**

 ## Upgrade